I'm in dire situation. My Dimension 4700 won't start. It was fine just a few hours ago.

 Is the power button LED, solid green, blinking green, solid amber, blinking amber, or off?

-Check the reading of the diagnostic LIGHTS on the back panel?
+Check the reading of the diagnostic LIGHTS <ADMIN NOTE: Broken link has been removed from this post by Dell> on the back panel?

 Are there any error messages, or 'Beeps'?